deezzzi/Uno-R4-acoustic-sand-Dectector/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-For production on Vercel, set the environment variable in the Vercel dashboard:

 - **Key:** `NEXT_PUBLIC_API_URL`
 - **Value:** (A publicly accessible sensor API endpoint, e.g., `https://sensorapi.example.com/data`)